Rookout/docs/docs/rules-status.md

 `Warning` status occurs when one of or more of your applications has reported a warning in processing, applying or executing the rule.

 `Warning` indicates some problems have occured with the rule, and Rookout is trying it's best to deliver the you requested.
 This may result in the rule being executed with full success, partial success, or with no success.
-Rookout recommends you fix warning whent they appear.
+Rookout recommends you fix `Warning` whent they appear.

-Warning messages are clearly documented within the IDE, but here are some of the common ones:
+`Warning` messages are clearly documented within the IDE, but here are some of the common ones:
 - `JVM` Source file not found - Rookout relies on source file hashing to ensure you are debugging the correct version of the files you are trying to debug.
 In JVM based languages, you need to include your source within your Jar/War/Ear archives- read more about it on our [setup page](rooks-setup.md).